NeonLe96/Image-to-zipcode/README.md

     easy to use with fast image processing.

-    The tool can take multiple image input and ensure return of zip code through the use of two location tools which are GoogleCloudPlatform and Geopy.
+    The tool can take multiple image input and ensure return of zip code through the use of two Global location tools which are GoogleCloudPlatform and Geopy.
 User will also be given choices to export data to a CSV file as well.
 The Tool can also be compressed into one single EXE file through the setup shells